lcnr/computer/boulder/lir2asm/README.md

 Exported functions are aligned to a block boundary, other functions may not be.

 Functions store their return values at the start of their memory storage.

+### ABI

+The return address of a function call is stored on the stack by the caller and popped by the callee.